matthewfallen/matthewfallen/README.md

 # 👋 • Introduction

-> Hi, I'm matt, a beginner developer and artist.
-I started my path in programming at the age of 14 with the goal of creating a server for Minecraft, which led me to learn a bit more about JavaScript.
-From there I started to expand my knowledge and I'm creating an RPG project in Discord to give fun to the users of this application.
-Currently, I have experience in few languages, JavaScript, HTML/CSS.
+> Hi, I'm Matthew — a self-taught developer and digital artist.
+I started programming at 14, driven by the idea of creating my own Minecraft server and plugins.
+That journey led me to discover JavaScript, and from there, I’ve been expanding my skills step by step.
-> I am in the process of learning JavaScript, Redis, Python and MySQL.
+> Right now, I’m working on an RPG project called Stardia, built for Discord to bring fun and engaging experiences to its users.
+I'm currently learning JavaScript, HTML, CSS, Redis, Node.js, and MySQL — always building and exploring new ways to grow as a developer.

 ---